 The global smart TV market size stood at over $187 billion in 2021 and is expected to reach $197.82 billion in 2022.
 The most popular apps used on smart TVs are ones that already have a large user base, like Netflix, Hulu, and YouTube.

 Finally, rapid AI development gave birth to virtual assistants, like Alexa and Google Assistant, that can play music, read out the news, and tell you the weather.
 It is expected that the smart speaker global market will earn over $34 billion annually by 2028.

 As you can see, apps don’t have to be strictly tailored to mobile phones, and you should keep smart and wearable devices in mind when designing your app.
 Diversifying your app can be beneficial both in terms of exposure and additional revenue streams.

 “How much money can apps generate?” is a question that might not have a definite answer, but the statistics on different apps’ revenue can help give you a general understanding.
 For example, games and entertainment apps have the potential to be billion-dollar earners.
 And there is also significant earning potential in less complex apps and smart devices.

 Based on our research, we’ve seen that the majority of the industry giants prefer a subscription-based monetization model, and this model is often combined with other streams of revenue.
 So, don’t forget about other smart devices when designing your app.

 There are endless possibilities to make a profit out of mobile apps.
-Doing your research on platform differences, revenue models, and the most popular app categories can help you develop the ideal monetization model that fits with your app idea.
+Doing your research on platform differences, revenue models, and the most popular app categories can help you develop the ideal monetization model that fits your app idea.

 Orangesoft's mission is to help businesses grow with the help of our mobile app development expertise.
-If you're stuck wondering how you can create a cost-efficient mobile app, contact us for a free consultation.
+If you're stuck wondering how you can create a successful mobile app, contact us for a free consultation.